db-berater/Improve-your-Skills-as-a-SQL-Server-DBA/README.md

 + Stored Procedure for the restore of ERP_Demo Database (not required)_
 + Preparation of demo database
-+ Stored Procedure for the creation of a demo_db Database for dedicated scenarios The stored procedure will be created in the master database and marked as system object!_
++ Stored Procedure for the creation of a demo_db Database for dedicated scenarios The stored procedure will be created in the master database and marked as system object!
++ Stored Procedure for the reset of User Counters and Wait Stats Analysis
++ Stored Procedure for reading data from the Ring Buffer and display it as table

+NOTE: All Stored Procedures will automatically be created when you restore the ERP_Demo Database by script "01 - Preparation of demo database.sql"

 # 02 - Analysis Tools
 This folder contains workloads/demos to demonstrate the following Analysis Tools